 Getting one can easily set you back $14,000.
 Though I guess, in context, the NFA background check and addition tax stamp that is also required don’t seem so bad.

+What do you think about the M4?
+Let us know in the comments below.
 Looking for other ways to upgrade your AR-15?
-Then check out our guide to AR-15 upgrades and accessories, and don’t forget to share your questions and thoughts with me in the comments.
+Then check out our guide to AR-15 upgrades and accessories.